Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Geometric Parameterization

-In a high dimensional input space, most data points $\bfx$ live in a thin shell since the volume of a high dimensional space concentrates near its surface \citep{blum_hopcroft_kannan_2020}.
-Intuitively, we want the spatial locations $\bfphi$ of characteristic activation boundaries $\bd$ to be close to the thin shell where most data points lie, because this spatial affinity between the characteristic activation set and data points will introduce non-linearity at suitable locations in the input space to separate different inputs $\bfx$ by assigning them different activation values.
-This motivates the use of the hyperspherical coordinate to represent the spatial locations of the characteristic activation boundaries.
+In a high dimensional input space, most data points live in a thin shell since the volume of a high dimensional space concentrates near its surface \cite{blum_hopcroft_kannan_2020}.
+Intuitively, the spatial locations of CABs should be close to the thin shell where most data points live, since this spatial affinity between CABs and data points will introduce ReLU features (non-linearities) at suitable locations in the input space to separate different inputs $\bfx$ by assigning them different activation values.
+The use of hyperspherical coordinate enables us to explicitly control the locations of such non-linearities. \begin{definition} The spatial location of a CAB in the hyperspherical coordinate system is given by